-From the outcomes funders and partner government's perspective, an intermediary could provide support in developing outcomes-based contracts that are of interest to social investors, making it possible to i) raise capital for the pre-financing of desired interventions and ii) involve a private-sector stakeholder group that takes on the risk of failure to deliver outcomes and that is therefore incentivised to drive the achievement of those outcomes.
+From the outcomes funders and partner government's perspective, a specialist intermediary could provide support in developing outcomes-based contracts that are of interest to social investors, making it possible to i) raise capital for the pre-financing of desired interventions and ii) involve a private-sector stakeholder group who takes on the risk of failure to deliver outcomes and who are therefore incentivised to drive the achievement of those outcomes.
 Intermediaries could also support the design of the procurement process, where necessary, to enable social investment to play a role in financing the contract.